guillermoamaral/Webside/docs/api/debuggers/id/terminate/post.md

-# Unpin object
+# Terminate debugger

-Terminate process being debugged and closesthe debugger with a given ID
+Terminate process being debugged and closes the debugger with a given ID

 **URL**: `/debuggers/1/terminate`